agottoli/AspRubyAnalyzer/README.md

 ------------------------------------------

 #### Install the environment.
+First, follow the instruction inside the file _manual.lyx_ for installing all the dependencies.
-Enter inside the _LivenessAnalysis_ and run the following command:
+After that enter inside the _LivenessAnalysis_ and run the following command:

     omake install